The Lands

 Enthralling Chess Set

-With this chess set the user can designate each piece to correspond to a particular person known to them.
+This game purportedly originated in the legendary Skyland beyond the Southern Desert.
+With the magical version of this game the user can designate each piece to correspond to a particular person known to them.
 For it to work the desired subject must be tricked into holding that piece.
 Furthermore they must only give particular pieces to particular kinds of person.
-The King and Queen must be given to a male and female of aristocratic birth.
+The Monarch must be given to an hereditary authority figure while the more versatile Steward is given to an appointed or elected office-holder.
 The Bishops must be given to clergy.
 The Knights must be given to warriors.
 The Rooks must be given to mages.
 Finally the Pawns must be given to non-adventurers.
 Once designated the user can command those so enthralled but only once a full set has been designated.
 To date nobody has ever succeeded in getting a full set of pieces designated and indeed very few complete sets are known to exist.